 Change the search path in the Xcode project with the configuration settings file

-This article how to avoid above situations.
+This article explains how to avoid the situations above.

 TOC